msgalenwhite/wedding-site/README.md

 Navigate to `localhost:4567`.

 ## To-Do:
-LIST OF INVITEES
-- group by family

-SIGN IN
-- firstName
-- lastName
-- 'password'
+-- make list of invitees! (include family units)

+-- (SignIn) fuzzy match names to a list of invitees (make sure to check the whole household, so anyone in the family can RSVP for all of them)

--- error message if password is wrong
+-- (SignIn) Set error for incorrect password

--- error message if name is not on list
+-- (SignIn) Set error for incorrect name
-  -- suggest alternative first names based on last name?